All Episodes

 They debunked it, but it kept coming back and it kept coming back until finally even the FDA had to say, okay, okay, asbestos is bad for babies.

-You know asbestos, that stuff we remove from the wall, that stuff we condemn buildings over.
+You know, asbestos, that stuff we remove from the wall, that stuff we condemn buildings over.

-Um, yeah, we agree now you shouldn't sprinkle it on babies.
+Yeah, we agree now you shouldn't sprinkle it on babies.

-That's the the rebunking, basically.
+That's the rebunking, basically.

-And the reality is that uh uh the when you see the method by which these things are supposedly debunked, you recognize uh how how flawed it is, how all the incentives are broken, what clearly the US government cannot do its own homework, which is what, you know, great its own homework, which is what's happening when it says, who let's see, where can we send a check to somebody where they'll agree that uh burn pits don't cause cancer, burn pits don't make you sick.
+Clearly, the U.S. government cannot do its own homework, which is what, you know, grade its own homework, which is what's happening when it says, oh, let's see, where can we send a check to somebody where they'll agree that burn pits don't cause cancer?

-Why it may even be good to be breathing the smoke from burn pits.
+Well, it may even be good to be breathing the smoke from burn pits.

-Or uh Gulf War Syndrome.
+Or Gulf War syndrome, what?

-What's Gulf War Syndrome?
+What's Gulf War syndrome?

-And and surely they did.
+And surely they did.

 Guess what?

-No problem, no Gulf War Syndrome.
+No Gulf War syndrome.

-Never mind that the Veterans Administration and university after university found that Gulf War Syndrome was a very real thing.
+Never mind that the Veterans Administration and university after university found that Gulf War syndrome was a very real thing.

-Uh the Institute of Medicine didn't agree.
+The Institute of Medicine didn't agree.

-And so that's debunking and how it works and why we should never be persuaded that that word uh uh ought to govern because I'm laughing because there's a there's a uh section in this book where the uh spokesperson for Johnson and Johnson, they lose all these criminal, I mean, all these uh trials, right?
+I'm laughing because there's a section in this book where the spokesperson for Johnson & Johnson, they lose all these trials, right?

 And trials are a real test of information, right?